xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

    Actually I have two more questions that I wanted to ask

-  2. i know im not yet hired (LOL: very professional), but I want to ask you about TG's career development for the software engineers. for example, are there any training sessions or workshops that incoming software engineers can learn more about emerging technologies?
+  2. I want to ask you about TG's career development for the software engineers. for example, are there any training sessions or workshops that incoming software engineers can learn more about emerging technologies?

   that's great